 Hosea 1:4 "......I will put an end to the kingdom of the house of Israel." & Hosea 1:6 ...."I will no longer have compassion on the house of Israel that I should ever forgive her."

-1. T or F Abraham, who is often called the Father of Jews, was the first Jew mentioned in the Bible.
+1. T or F. Abraham, who is often called the Father of Jews, was the first Jew mentioned in the Bible.

 False........
 God only begins calling the people Jews near the end of the Old Testament era.
 Therefore, Abraham was dead long before God ever calls anyone a Jew.

 The Biblical Jewish era began long after Abraham was dead.
-It began when the Hebrews, of southern kingdom of Judah were in Babylonian captivity and ended in A.D.
+It began when the Hebrews, of southern kingdom of Judah, were in Babylonian captivity and ended in A.D.
 70 when God destroyed the second Temple in Jerusalem.
-The book of Jeremiah (written sometime between 627 - 586 BC) is the turning point in the Bible where God stops calling the people Hebrews and begins calling them Jews.
+The time period of the book of Jeremiah (written sometime between 627 - 586 BC) is the turning point in the Bible where God stops calling the people Hebrews and begins calling them Jews.
 The last place the name Hebrew is used in the Old Testament is in Jeremiah 34:14; which is the same time period that God begins to use the name Jew (in Jeremiah 32:12).
 From that transition point onward, in the Old Testament scriptures, God no longer calls the people Hebrews, but are then called Jews.
 Chronologically this was near the end of the Old Testament Biblical era.

-2. T or F Moses, King David & King Solomon were three of the more notable Jews in the Bible.
+2. T or F. Moses, King David & King Solomon were three of the more notable Jews in the Bible.

 False.....
-Moreover, NONE of these Biblical characters, Abraham, Isaac, Jacob, Joseph, Moses, Joshua, all of the Judges, Samuel, Saul, King David, Solomon, and most of the notable people in the Old Testament, were ever called or identified as Jews.
+Moreover, NONE of these historical Biblical people, Abraham, Isaac, Jacob, Joseph, Moses, Joshua, all of the Judges, Samuel, Saul, King David, Solomon, and most of the notable people in the Old Testament, were ever called or identified as Jews.
 God only begins using the name Jew long after they are all dead.

-3. T or F The name Jew can be found in all but seven of the thirty-nine Old Testament books.
+3. T or F. The name Jew can be found in all but seven of the thirty-nine Old Testament books.

 False.....
 The name Jew, in plural or singular, can ONLY be found in seven or eight (depending on the translation) of the Old Testament books, which were all written near the end of the Old Testament era.

-4. T or F Mordecai, in the book of Esther, is the only person in the Old Testament who was ever directly called a Jew.
+4. T or F. Mordecai, in the book of Esther, is the only person in the Old Testament who was ever directly called a Jew.